ropensci/roweb/_drafts/2015-05-15-database-interfaces.md

 There are many different databases.
 The most familiar are row-column SQL databases like MySQL, SQLite, or PostgreSQL.
 Another type of database is the key-value store, which as a concept is very simple: you save a value specified by a key, and you can retrieve a value by its key.
 One more type is the document database, which instead of storing rows and columns, stores blobs of text or even binary files.
 The key-value and document types fall under the NoSQL umbrella.
 As there are mature R clients for many SQL databases, and [dplyr](https://github.com/hadley/dplyr) is a great generic interface to SQL backends  (see [`dplyr` vignettes](http://cran.rstudio.com/web/packages/dplyr/) for an intro), we won't delve into SQL clients here.

-What is the difference among SQL between NoSQL (key-value, document)?
+What is the difference between SQL and NoSQL (key-value, document)?
 A diagram may be helpful:

 ![diagram](databases_diagram/databases_diagram.jpg)